Top Three Questions

 You will need to take the new prerequisites.
 Students are responsible for any updates or changes in prerequisites.
-Check with the ECE Student Affairs Office regularly for updates and changes in curriculum.
+Check with the ECE Student Affairs Office or the UCSB General Catalog regularly for updates and changes in curriculum.

 If it is an ECE class, visit the ECE Student Affairs Office in Trailer 380, Room 101 or email firstname.lastname@example.org.
 Otherwise, go to the department offering the class with which you are having difficulties.

-For additional information, the College of Engineering has an excellent Career Resources web page that helps undergraduates and graduate students locate jobs and internships.
+For additional information, the College of Engineering has an excellent Career Services web page that helps undergraduates and graduate students locate jobs and internships.